ramon54321/WeatherToday/README.md

 ![Component Diagram](https://raw.githubusercontent.com/ramon54321/WeatherToday/master/Documentation/ComponentDiagram.svg?sanitize=true)

 ## Dev Log
+### 23 Jan 2018 - V1.1 Deploy
+Added basic unit tests to client.
+Cleaned up modules and interfaces.
+Also moved to an npm version of jQuery rather than a CDN linked script, since this was required when testing.

+Testing also required some additional functions to be exposed by the modules, which led to test specific interfaces being exported from modules in the form of <module>_test.

+The testing also calls for Vue to be implemented using npm and run through webpack rather than linked in through a CDN, however for this project, it is sufficient.
+If the project is to grow anymore though, it would be wise to move to an npm version of Vue also.

 ### 21 Jan 2018
 Added the new list view, including the backend api to retrieve the list records.
 Also did quite some work to reorganize and refactor some code, and thinking about doing even more refactoring to clean the modules a little.